-From selling wool in Washington to making regular TV appearances, social networking has opened up a whole new world of opportunity for savvy rural business owners
+From selling wool in Washington to making regular TV appearances, social networking has opened up a whole new world of opportunity for farmers and savvy rural business owners

 Once upon a time, the only tweets you would expect UK farmers to care about were those coming from the crows raiding his crops.
 Today, however, you’re as likely to catch a farmer updating his Twitter feed as dishing out cattle feed.